s25770-pj/NAI/README.md

 ## Strategy
 - Pay attention to the moves you leave for your opponent.
 - Try to force your opponent into a position where they have to eat the last square.

+# Setting Up the Chomp Game in Python

+## Prerequisites
+- Ensure that Python is installed on your computer.
+You can download it from [python.org](https://www.python.org/downloads/).

+## Running the Game

+1. **Clone the repository**
+   - Clone the repository from github using command: git clone ```https://github.com/s25770-pj/NAI_CHOMP.git```

+2. **Open a Terminal**:
+   - Open dictionary in environment that handles python3.
+   - Navigate to the directory where your `main.py` file is located.

+4. **Run the Game**:
+   - Use the command `python main.py` to start the game.

+Enjoy playing Chomp!